Ceramic & Glass Engineering Camp

 - Press mold these glass pucks into the final form.

-Students arrive between 2:00 and 4:00 PM on Sunday for registration and check-in and they check-out after lunch on Thursday.
-Students attend classes/labs during the day and have lots of fun participating in planned recreational activities on and off campus each evening.
+Campers arrive between 2:00 and 4:00 PM on Sunday for registration and check-in and they check-out after lunch on Thursday.
+Campers attend classes/labs during the day and have lots of fun participating in planned recreational activities on and off campus each evening.
 Living, dining and learning together, they have ample opportunity to get to know each other well and develop lasting friendships.
 View a sample weekly schedule.
-Further information, including a detailed program schedule and driving directions to campus, will be sent to all students upon acceptance.
+Further information, including a detailed program schedule and driving directions to campus, will be sent to all campers upon acceptance.

 - Ice-breaker games on the first night to help everyone get acquainted